docusign/code-examples-php/README.md

    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:8080/public/index.php?page=ds_callback.
 Select **SAVE**.
    1. Set a name and email address for the signer.
 In ds_config.php, save an email address as `signer_email` and a name as `signer_name`.
 **Note:** Protect your personal information.
 Please make sure that ds_config.php will not be stored in your source code repository.
 1. Configure your web server to serve the files in the /public folder.
-For a simple web server setup, see the [XAMPP Apache web server instructions](#xampp-apache-web-server-instructions) below.
+For a simple web server setup, see the [PHP web server instructions](#php-web-server-instructions) below.
+1. Open a browser to http://localhost:8080/public.

+## PHP web server instructions

+PHP can be used with the command line to launch a built in web server.

+1. Extract the [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) ZIP file or download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository.
+1. In your command-line environment, switch to the folder: `cd <Quickstart_folder>` or `cd code-examples-php`
+1. To install dependencies, run: `composer install`
+1. To start a built-in PHP web server, run: `php -S localhost:8080`
 1. Open a browser to http://localhost:8080/public.